thoughtspot/thoughtspot.github.io/_admin/data-modeling/delete-relationship.md

 ---
 title: [Delete a relationship]

-last_updated: 11/15/2019
+last_updated: tbd
-summary: "You can delete a relationship between tables through the ThoughtSpot application."
+summary: "You can delete relationship (link) between tables through the application or TQL."
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You must have either the [**Can administrator ThoughtSpot** or the **Can manage data** privilege]({{ site.baseurl }}/admin/users-groups/about-users-groups.html) to delete a relationship.
 If you're not an administrator, you also need edit permissions on the table, view, or worksheet.

+If you created a relationship (join or link) between tables using the Web interface, you can also delete it from the Web interface.
+But if the relationship was created using TQL, you must also use TQL to delete it.

+[To delete a relationship using TQL]({{ site.baseurl }}/admin/loading/change-schema.html), use an `ALTER TABLE...DROP CONSTRAINT...` or `ALTER TABLE...DROP RELATIONSHIP...` statement.

 To delete a relationship from the Web interface: